git/git.github.io/rev_news/drafts/edition-102.md

   backwards compatibility, what would it be?

   Old style submodules.
-Submodule development is already difficult to work on and having extra bits and pieces in the codebase that exist for the sole purpose of not breaking old style submodules added an extra layer of complexity I wish I didn't have to reason about.
+Submodule development is already difficult to work on, and having extra bits and pieces in the codebase that exist for the sole purpose of not breaking old style submodules added an extra layer of complexity I wish I didn't have to reason about.

-* Do you happen to have any memorable experience w.r.t contributing to the Git project?
+* Do you happen to have any memorable experience w.r.t. contributing to the Git project?
 If yes, could you share it with us?

   Attending Git Merge 2022!
 I enjoyed meeting the people I had been